ssp21/ssp21-spec/ssp21.md

 1. The master sends the *REQUEST_HANDSHAKE_BEGIN* message to the outstation containing an ephemeral public key, some additional metadata, and a certificate chain.

-    * The master sets the *handshake_hash* value equal to the hash of the entire transmitted message:
+    * The master initializes the *handshake_hash* value to the hash of the entire transmitted message:
         *set handshake_hash = HASH(message)*

 2. The outstation receives the *REQUEST_HANDSHAKE_BEGIN* message, and then validates that it trusts the public key via the certificate chain.

-    * The outstations sets the *handshake_hash* value equal to the hash of the entire received message:
+    * The outstations initializes the *handshake_hash* value equal to the hash of the entire received message:
             *set handshake_hash = HASH(message)*

 3. The outstation sends the *REPLY_HANDSHAKE_BEGIN* message containing its own ephemeral public DH key and